Tips for effectively designing with type

 Expanding on our top tips for the effective use of type within a design, we wanted to expand a little and jot down a few thoughts and considerations that help when we are designing feature spreads at Wild Apple.

 What are you designing and who is the target audience?
 These questions are a good starting point when thinking about the typographic elements of your design.
 Choose an appropriate set of fonts for the subject matter - a poster for an event will have different requirements, type-wise, to an educational workbook, and the fonts used can help to convey the information in the most effective way possible.
 Elements such as serif, sans serif, monotype and display fonts will all bring a different quality to the design and information on display.

 2. Limit your font use.

-Just like a colour palette, the amount of fonts present in a design should be limited to prevent the different design elements clashing and the space looking cluttered.
+Just like a colour palette, the number of fonts present in a design should be limited to prevent the different design elements from clashing and the space from looking cluttered.
 That being said, some form of contrast can help bring dynamism to the design and help create a sense of hierarchy.
 If there are multiple levels of information, consider using a font family with a diverse set of weights and styles, this can add some more subtle variety, as opposed to using radically different fonts.

 3. Be mindful of leading, kerning and tracking.

 The spaces between your letters and lines can be as important as the letters themselves.
 Experimenting with, and adjusting these factors, can radically alter the legibility, rhythm and flow of how information is read.
 A wide spacing can make wording disparate and difficult to follow.
 Similarly, closed-up text can feel cramped and confusing.
 Try to find a sweet spot between the two, though it may be subtle, it will make all the difference.